 was a swing that helped the San Francisco Giants win the 2010

 World Series and that we continue to work to improve.

-three clients playing for independent minor league teams and
+two clients playing for independent minor league teams and

 trying to get back on the road to the major leagues.
 I have also